TheEt1234/spacea/mods/spacea_help/cloudlands/quests.md

 To add more dust to the dust pile you placed, you can right click/place.

 When the player stands on it, they get levitated up.

+# Pebbles

+You can break down cloudstone with explosions into pebbles.

+Pebbles can be thrown if you want to.